With more than 3.8 million unique broadcasters in 2020, Twitch has become one of the biggest live-streaming platforms on the internet.

 The two cons of using a hardware encoder are the price and the complexity of using hardware encoders.
 And we’re not talking about a difference of a few dollars.
 The Epiphan Pearl-2 is over $6,000.
 We weren’t exaggerating about the complexity of use, either.
 That same hardware encoder has a 560-page manual!
 And it’s not exactly a light beach read, either.

 Cloud multistreaming is a newer option for streaming to multiple platforms.
 It essentially works with a software or hardware encoder, but instead of transmitting your stream directly to your multiple platforms, it transfers your stream to the cloud first.
 Once it’s in the cloud, it streams to your choice of platforms.
 The best example is Melon, a web-based streaming app that lets you go live multiple platforms in just five clicks!

-However, a cloud-based multistream platform still requires an encoder.
-That’s the only downside.
-Still, using a cloud-based platform to stream to multiple locations in tandem with a software encoder like Streamlabs is a great way to solve any bandwidth problems you might have with your internet.
+Using a web-based platform like Melon to stream to multiple locations in tandem with a software encoder like Streamlabs is a great way to solve any bandwidth problems you might have with your internet.